overture-stack/docs/website/docs/use-docs/workshop/09-Next-Steps.md

 This capability is a direct and natural extension of the infrastructure you are building here.
 It is not part of this tutorial, but you can read how it works (the workflow, the governing principles, and how to connect a client) in the [AI-Assisted Data Discovery guide](/use/ai-assisted-data-discovery).
 :::

-In addition to this our team is building a **Conversational Data Discovery (CDD)** platform: an interactive research environment that connects a self-hosted LLM to Overture datasets and beyond.
+In addition to this our team is building an **AI-Assisted Data Discovery** platform: an interactive research environment that connects a self-hosted LLM to Overture datasets and beyond.
 Because Arranger exposes a live description of your data, including field names, types, value distributions, and catalogue structure, a language model is capable of:

 - **Understanding what data is available** without being hardcoded to a specific schema.
 - **Translating natural language questions into validated queries.** A researcher asks "how many samples have a TP53 mutation?" and the model constructs the correct filter against your specific field names.